yocontra/surfer/README.md

-**Does your ISP disconnect/throttle your modem for torrenting too hard?
+**Does your ISP disconnect/throttle your modem?
 Tired of getting up to restart it?
 Use this thing.**

 ## Information